3d-pli/SLIX/doc/SLIX/visualization.md

 `visualize_unit_vectors(UnitX, UnitY, thinout=1, ax=None, alpha=1, background_threshold=0.5)`
-:   This method will create a Matplotlib plot based on quiver to represent the given unit vectors in a more readable
+:   This method will create a Matplotlib plot based on quiver to represent the given unit vectors as colored lines (vector map).
-    way.
     Parameters like thinout can be used to reduce the computing load.
-If thinout = 1 the resulting vectors might not be visible without zooming in significantly.
+If thinout = 1, the resulting vectors might not be visible without zooming in significantly.
 Here, the vectors will only be plotted to the current axis.
 To show the results, please use pyplot.show().

     Parameters
     ----------
-    UnitX: Unit vectors in x-axis
+    UnitX: Unit vector components along the x-axis (3D NumPy array).
-    UnitY: Unit vectors in y-axis
+    UnitY: Unit vector components along the y-axis (3D NumPy array).
+    thinout: Downsampling parameter N (defines how many vectors N x N are replaced by one vector using the downsample function).
-    thinout: Unit vectors will be thinned out using downsampling and thinning in combination.
+    Unit vectors will be thinned out using downsampling and thinning in combination.
 This will increase the vector size in the resulting image but will also reduce the information density.
 Please use with caution.
     ax: Matplotlib axis.
-If none, the current context axis will be used.
+If None, the current context axis will be used.
-    alpha: Apply alpha to Matplotlib plots to overlay them with some other plots like the original measurement.
+    alpha: Apply alpha to Matplotlib plots to overlay them with some other other image like the averaged transmitted light intensity.
-    background_threshold: If magnitude of the background values exceeds this value, the downsampled image will have background_value as it's resulting pixel value.
+    background_threshold: If the fraction of background pixels (number of pixels without vector within N x N pixels) exceeds this threshold, the downsampled pixel will not show a vector.

     Returns
     -------